 3. Actively engage in self-injurious behaviour (in the past month), AND/OR

 4. Experience mental health crises resulting in frequent hospital emergency department services (5 or more visits in the past year).

 CMHA Toronto’s DBT services are currently offered virtually.

 Referral and Application

-At this time, CMHA Toronto’s DBT Program is not accepting referrals.
-We will update our website when referrals are open for the program.
+CMHA Toronto’s DBT program is currently full and is not accepting referrals at this time.
+We will update our website when referrals for the program open.